nodejs/single-executable/docs/virtual-file-system-requirements.md

 Should not limit the size or the character contents of the file paths to stay as close as possible to what a real file system provides.

+## Case Sensitive

+From Yarn's experience with zip, forcing case sensitivity within the archives didn't break anything, improved consistency.
+By contrast, making the code case insensitive would have increased the complexity, worsened the runtime performance, increased the attack surface, for a use case that virtually no-one cares about.
+Hence, the paths in the VFS will be case sensitive.

 # Not supported

 ## No need for supporting write operations